 The dye in their vapour is more than purely aesthetic - pilots use the vivid colours as a smoke signal to gauge wind movement and the location of their colleagues in the air.

-As well as displays, the team performs flypasts to mark commemorative events and recognise landmark within the UK and military communities.
+As well as displays, the team performs flypasts to mark commemorative events and landmarks within the UK and military communities.

 Memorable events such as the 2012 Olympics, VE Day 75 and royal celebrations have often featured the team.